-If you smoke, then quitting smoking is one of the best natural remedies for lowering a high blood pressure.
+If you smoke, then quitting smoking is one of the best natural remedies for high blood pressure.
 Smoking increases the risk of developing systolic high blood pressure (your upper blood pressure reading) by at least 30%, increases the risk of coronary heart disease seven fold, and quadruples the risk of a stroke.

 Why smoking affects blood pressure